 Even for professionals the sight of blood is unnerving.
 It signals something is wrong.

 “Life is in the blood,” says Moses in the Book of Leviticus.

-But this old hymn celebrates blood!
+But the old hymn “Nothing but the Blood of Jesus” celebrates blood!
 Does that seem odd?
 “Oh precious is the flow,” wrote Robert Lowry.